amgrubb/amgrubb.github.io/_pages/letters.md

 If you are thinking of applying for one of these programs, come by _student hours_ to discuss your plans early.
 Give me, and your other potential writers, a heads up.
 You need **strong** letters for these applications.
-Rather than asking me to write a letter, let's strategize who (including me) might be the best person for you.
+Rather than asking me to write a letter, let's strategize who (including me) might be the best person(s) for you.

 ### Finding the Right Referee

-I can only speak to and provide evidence for what I have witnessed.
-If you are heavily envolved in your house on campus, but have never mentioned this to me, then I can't discuss it.

 Consider whether I can write a strong letter for you.